 A list of acceptable local newspapers and official journals of local governing authorities is posted on the Corporation's website.
-If any applicant proposes to submit an application in an area not listed or covered, a written request for additional information must be submitted by no later than August 3, 2021 at 4:00 p.m.
-CDT to gapcomments@lhc.la.gov .This notice must include:
+If any applicant proposes to submit an application in an area not listed or covered, a written request for additional information must be submitted by no later than August 3, 2020 at 4:00 p.m.
+CDT to gapcomments@lhc.la.gov.This notice must include:

 - The name of the project owner;

 - The project name;

 - The project address or location;

 - The maximum number of units;

 - The mix of units;

 - The nature of the project (i.e. new construction or rehabilitation, elderly or family, etc., and construction type and occupancy type, along with proposed community facility and supportive services;

 - State the project is competing for 9% Tax Credits (or applying the 4% Tax Credits) provided by Louisiana Housing Corporation; and

 - Total development cost including funding sources and amounts.

+- Include contact information (proposed taxpayer name, contact person, phone number or email address) for the public to submit question/comments.